MrShecks/screep-studio/README.md

 ## Know Issues:

-- At the time of writing the Qt Framework seems to have an issue when connecting to WebSockets over SSL.
-This seems to be a particular issue on Linux.
-As far as I can tell, the current Qt libraries expect to find OpenSSL v1.0.2 installed (OpenSSL 1.0.2k-fips  26 Jan 2017) and will fail to connect if a matching library is not found.
-For the moment I am working around the problem by adding a symbolic link to the build directory for libssl.so that points to a compatible library

-      libssl.so -> /usr/lib64/libssl.so.1.0.2o

-  Note: There is a bug logged against the Qt Framework for this issue (See [QTBUG-68156](https://bugreports.qt.io/browse/QTBUG-68156))
+- Due to a bug in how the Qt Framework resolves the OpenSSL libraries the client will fail to connect to a secure web socket endpoint using Qt Framework versions prior to 5.12.1 (See [QTBUG-68156](https://bugreports.qt.io/browse/QTBUG-68156))
+  If you experience this issue please make sure you are building the client against a later version of Qt.

 - If you want to try to compile and run Screep Studio you will need to obtain an API key/authentication token based on the Screeps log in.
   Once you have your auth token you can either hard-code it in [ScreepStudioApplication.cpp](ScreepStudioApplication.cpp) or add it